From harmful UV rays to heat waves, the summer months can wreak havoc on your appearance if not adequately prepared.

 A – Antioxidants

-Sunscreens might shield you from the bulk of the sun’s UV rays but the ones that get through can still trigger the creation of harmful, skin-ageing free radicals.
+Of course, sunscreens shield you from the bulk of the sun’s UV rays, but the ones that get through can still trigger the creation of harmful, skin-ageing free radicals.

 The solution?
 “Eat plenty of fresh fruit and vegetables,” says dermatologist Nicholas Lowe.
-“It contains antioxidant vitamins A, C and E to help offset the damage caused by sun exposure.”
+“They contain antioxidant vitamins A, C and E to help offset the damage caused by sun exposure.”

 B – Bugs

-Want to ward off annoying midges and mosquitoes?
-Then do it with the help of your facial hair by opting for a beard oil containing insect repelling oils like citronella, black pepper or bog myrtle.
+To ward off annoying midges and mosquitoes, you could get lost in a mist of gross-smelling chemical sprays, or you could pull on the power of facial hair by opting for a beard oil that contains insect-repelling oils like citronella, black pepper or bog myrtle.

 Portland General Store’s Black Fly Beard Oil features the first two while Cahoonas Chin Sporran Elixir Beard Oil is big on bog myrtle.